 1950 She was born and grew up on the west coast of Jutland.
 Impressions from the bustling seaport and its surrounding nature formed the basis for her polarized mode of experience.
 Nature and the city.
 Both left traces in her world of motifs and the artistic themes she explored later in life.

-1071 She begins her artistic education which includes two academic studies at the same time: art history, film and scientific theory at the University of Aarhus and at the two Academies of Fine Arts.
+1971 She begins her artistic education which includes two academic studies at the same time: art history, film and scientific theory at the University and painting at the Art Academy of Fine Arts.
 Already in the 1970s, Diedrichsen exhibited photographic installations and environments for which she has received multiple awards.

 In the 1980s she was chosen by Polaroid to experiment with instant photography and became the first Danish artist to be accepted into The International Polaroid Collection, Boston, USA alongside artists like Helmut Newton, Ansel Adams, Chuck Close, and Andy Warhol.
 The latter with whom she was given the opportunity to develop the 50/60 format.
 The results hereof is part of the collection at smore European art museums including Kunstmuseum Brandts, Museum der Moderne, Salzburg, Victoria and Albert Museum, London.
 Known is also her series of Polaroids titled “Shootings from The Factory” which were taken in 1986 and 1987 at Andy Warhols Factory in New York City.

 In the 1990s Diedrichsen became one of the first artists to integrate art and architecture, which resulted in a number of public buildings in Denmark.
 Her collaboration with esteemed architects led to a series of talk and further lectures qua her position as an external lecturer at the Art History Institute at Aarhus University from 1984-1998.